kaloseia/morphe/README.md

 Each model consists of a `name`, and a set of `fields`.

 `identifiers` and primitive field types are inherited from the root Model definition (analogous to SQL views).
-With Entities the primary identifier must be immutable on the Model level (as opposed to Models themselves) to allow for static data migration between different technical services or versions.
+With Entities the primary identifier should be immutable on the Model level (as opposed to Models themselves) to allow for static data migration between different technical services or versions.
+It is recommended to use `AutoIncrement` ID fields for the model levels, and `UUID` ID fields for the entity levels for improved clarity.

 `attributes` are currently unsupported on the entity level for lack of a solid use-case.